 The MAE program offers a sequence of practical, theoretical, and studio-based experiences through which students build on their knowledge, skills, and confidence as arts educators.
 Interstate recognition makes art teacher course work earned at UMass Dartmouth reciprocally valid in many other states.
 The program also emphasizes professional development and lifelong learning for teachers who already hold teaching licenses in the arts or related fields.

 The overarching learning outcomes for this program of study were developed to meet the Department of Elementary and Secondary Education (ESE) standards, by the National Association of Schools of Art and Design (NASAD), and the National Art Education Association (NAEA).

-The MAE program goals are to better prepare teachers to use 21st-century technology, national standards and Massachusetts Curriculum Framework, and to teach in public or private schools or in community settings.
-Students will:
+The MAE program goals are to prepare art teachers to be reflective practitioners who use 21st-century technology, national standards, and the Massachusetts Curriculum Framework as they further develop their studio, aesthetics, and pedagogical skills as makers, thinkers, and researchers in the discipline.
+Our students teach in public or private schools or in community settings.
+Through the program of study, students will: